sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 ### 6.3 Configure web.config
 Configure the following in the application's Web.config file:
 - ida:Wtrealm key set to the App ID URI.
-App ID URI is auto generated in Setp 1 when you register the application in Azure AD.
+App ID URI is auto generated in Step 1 when you register the application in Azure AD.
 The App ID URI is a URI that uniquely identifies the application.
 Find the App ID URI under: Portal > App Registration > Settings > Properties > App ID URI and set it to the ida:Wtrealm key in web.config

 - ida:AADInstance key is set to the AAD instance.
 Its value is: